Limited edition signed by Eliot

 ELIOT, T.S.
 Ash Wednesday.
 London: The Curwen Press.
 1930.

 8vo.
-Original blue cloth decorated with gilt title and gilt lettering on spine; top edge gilt, else untrimmed; housed in publisher's brown paper-covered slipcase; pp. [xii], 13-28, [iv]; publisher's slipcase slightly rubbed to the extremeties and beginning to split along the spine; crack to upper cover now expertly repaired; free endpapers slightly tanned; end papers lightly offset; otherwise near-fine.
+Original blue cloth decorated with gilt title and gilt lettering on spine; top edge gilt, else untrimmed; housed in publisher's brown paper-covered slipcase; pp. [xii], 13-28, [iv]; publisher's slipcase slightly rubbed to the extremities and beginning to split along the spine; crack to upper cover now expertly repaired; free endpapers slightly tanned; end papers lightly offset; otherwise near-fine.

 First limited edition, number 584 of 600 copies, signed by the poet.